guertinlab/Nascent_RNA_Methods/README.md

 chmod +x plot_all_metrics.R
 chmod +x differential_expression.R
 ```
-The software dependencies and R scripts should be moved to a directory within the `$PATH` variable.
+Next, move the software dependencies and R scripts to a directory within the `$PATH` variable.

 ## Reference genomes